Measurement of the ratios of branching fractions $\mathcal{R}(D^{*})$ and $\mathcal{R}(D^{0})$

 This procedure is, in principle, iterative, but converges after a single round of corrections, and residual differences are covered in the systematic uncertainties discussed below.

 In order to constrain the modeling of the various backgrounds presented above, several control regions enhanced in the background contributions are selected in both the \Dz\mun and \Dstarp\mun data based on the output of the isolation algorithm.
 Requiring the presence of a charged kaon candidate among the particles accompanying the $D^{(0,*+)}\mun$ candidate results in a sample with an enhanced fraction of \B decays into two charmed mesons.
-Samples enriched in semileptonic \B decays to $D^{**}$ are selected by requiring the presence of exactly one additional pion candidate in the vicinity of the $D^{(0,*+)}\mup$ candidate with the correct relative charge for the $D^{**}\to D^{(*)}\pi$ decay.
+Samples enriched in semileptonic \B decays to $D^{**}$ are selected by requiring the presence of exactly one additional pion candidate in the vicinity of the $D^{(0,*+)}\mun$ candidate with the correct relative charge for the $D^{**}\to D^{(*)}\pi$ decay.
 Requiring exactly two accompanying pion candidates of opposite charge provides a sample with enhanced fraction of decays to $D^{**}_{\rm heavy}$ mesons.
-Including the isolated signal regions, eight regions are selected in total.
+The three isolation output selections above, selected in both $\Dz\mun$ and $\Dstarp\mun$ samples, constitute six distinct control regions.
+Including the isolated $\Dz\mun$ and $\Dstarp\mun$ signal region, eight regions are selected in total for the fit.